Smoking in public places

 The NSW Government is mainly responsible for regulating smoking in public spaces.
-City staff are not authorised to enforce NSW smoke-free legislation.
+We're not authorised to enforce smoke-free legislation.

-You can also read more about smoking laws and initiatives.
-The City supports NSW Health programs to reduce the public health impacts of smoking.
+You can also read more about smoking laws and projects.
+We support NSW Health programs to reduce the public health impacts of smoking.

-Council endorsed the smoke-free trial in Martin Place becoming permanent at its meeting on 27 June 2016.
-The 12-month trial aimed to promote civic pride and amenity with a focus on a healthier way of life.
+We endorsed the smoke-free trial in Martin Place becoming permanent on 27 June 2016.

 Public survey results

 We asked for your feedback during the 12-month smoke-free trial in Martin Place and received just over 500 responses.
-Our online survey asked 3 questions:
+Our online survey asked:

 - Do you support the smoke-free trial in Martin Place?